arago/hiro-graph-js/packages/hiro-graph-redux/docs/tasks.md

 Because, in the first case, if another dispatch triggered an update the the `foo` value of one of these vertices then your task would not know and any components using the data would not update.

 In the second case, after a change to a `foo` field in one of the vertices, the taskSelector would update and a new result set would appear and you app stays consistent.
+There are some more complex interactions at play concerning consistency, see [tasks and consistency](./tasks-and-consistency.md)

 ## Cancelling tasks.